Justin790126/ShareTest/cg/note.md

 (A, B, C) . (x, y, z) = D

 * Dot product between a point on plane and normal vector on plane means the constant value D describe in plane

+## Art gallery theorem

+Aim to find number of guard in garden --> number of triangle in guard

+* For simple polygons, number of triangles is N-2, where N is the number of edges in the polygon
+* Guards = n / 3, where n is number of edges in the polygon